sbtourist/nimrod/README.md

     GET /logs/log_id/metric_type

-Here, *log_id* is the log numeric identifier and *metric_type* is the name of the metric type in plural form, that is either:
+Here, *log_id* is the log identifier and *metric_type* is the name of the metric type in plural form, that is either:
 *alerts*, *gauges*, *counters* or *timers*.

 Once you have a grasp of available Nimrod metrics by logs and types, a given, specific, Nimrod metric can be queried by issuing the following request: